Services at the Kissinger Academic Center for Excellence

 The Math Department handles most of their own tutoring in D-330 for higher level classes.
-However, tutoring for lower level math classes are available at the KLC.
+However, tutoring for lower level math classes are available at the KACE.

-Come to our Academic Success Skills Workshops held at Kissinger Learning Center on Wednesdays and Thursdays from 2 p.m. to 3 p.m. as scheduled.
+Come to our Academic Success Skills Workshops held at Kissinger Academic Center for Excellence on Wednesdays and Thursdays from 2 p.m. to 3 p.m. as scheduled.
 Reservations are not necessary.
 For more information, please visit the workshop schedule.

 Students who attend the entire series actually receive a mini-course in learning strategies.

 If the workshop days and times do not fit well with your schedule, you may want to use our audiovisual materials.
 Handouts are also available.

 * Plan your own workshop: If you would like to plan your own workshop, you can borrow our videos and sample handouts to plan a workshop for your residence hall or social club.
 Using the video along with a panel of experienced students is an exceptional way to answer questions and offer help in an informal setting.
 Or schedule a workshop with the Director of the KACE by calling (765) 641-4225.